-Bear in mind that this could be a significant day for your tenant.
+Bear in mind that this could be an important day for your tenant.
 They could be moving out of home for the first time, moving in with a partner or relocating to a different part of the country.
 They also may have taken time off from work or travelled for hours to get there, so do your best to make them feel at home.

 Hand over a Tenants information pack

 The most important thing you’ll need to do on moving in day is hand over an information pack with copies of your property’s energy performance certificate (EPC), the most recent version of the Government’s How to Rent guide, and your Gas Safety certificate if you have gas appliances.
-Or if you use an agent, and this is part of the services they provide, these should have already done this for you.
+If you use an agent, and this is part of the services they provide, they should’ve already done this for you.
 However, it is critically important you check this has been done, as failing to do so may mean you won’t be legally allowed to issue a section 21 if you want or need to evict your tenants in the future.

 You may even want to ask your tenant to sign something to acknowledge that they’ve received everything.